Last Updated: December 11, 2024

 Many business owners enjoy forming LLCs because they can create an organizational structure that best fits their needs.

-• Some states allow business owners to form what is known as a Series LLC.
+• Some states allow business owners to form what is known as a Illinois series LLC.
 This term refers to a group of LLCs that are nested under one parent LLC.
 This type of structure can be appealing to many business owners, entrepreneurs, or investors.
 However, not all states allow series LLCs.

 In Illinois, you can create a Series LLC.
 When establishing a Series LLC, you’ll need to file your Articles of Organization (from step three) specifically for a Series LLC.
 You can find more details on creating a Series LLC in the Illinois Secretary of State’s Guide for Organizing Domestic Limited Liability Companies.